nickpisacane/middleman/README.md

 instance
   .bypass((res) => {
     if (res.statusCode < 300) {
-      return false; // this response is cached
+      return false // this response is cached
     } else {
-      return true; // not caching this one
+      return true // not caching this one
     }
   })
-  .listen(3000);
+  .listen(3000)
 ```

 #### Middleman#httpError(fn)